The Best Grant Ever: A Grant with No Funding

 You are probably saying to yourself, Jon, why would I want a grant with no funds?
 Let me give you a little background as to why I think this is a good idea.

 If you think about some of the most innovative things that have ever been developed, almost every time the project is short of funding and on a tight deadline.
 One of my favorite Ross Perot quotes appears in Thriving On Chaos, the book that changed my life, describing how when Mr. Perot was informed that it takes GM more than five years to develop a car he exclaimed “Hell, we won World War II in less than five years”.
-Whether you like Ross Perot or not politically, he totally gets the development cycle necessary in a modern economy.
+Whether you like Ross Perot or not politically, he, along with online casino ohne lizenz vergleich, totally gets the development cycle necessary in a modern economy.